 Q: What Should I Do if Someone From the Bus Company Calls Me Before I Speak With a Lawyer?

 A: Do not agree to make a recorded statement to the bus company’s insurance carrier.
 Do not sign any forms sent to you by the company and their insurance carrier.
 Immediately contact an experienced bus accident law firm such as Munley Law Personal Injury Attorneys.
 Be aware that if you accept any offer of settlement, you waive your right to seek additional compensation, even if your injuries become worse.

 Q: What if I Was Injured on a City Bus?

 A: If your accident involved a municipal transit authority or public transportation as opposed to a charter bus or private bus company, your case may be a bit more complicated.
-There are different laws concerning claims against government entities than those concerning action against private companies.
+There are different laws concerning claims against government entities than those concerning actions against private companies.
 Still, this doesn’t mean you don’t have a case.
 If the entity their employee demonstrated gross negligence that resulted in serious injury or loss of life, you may be able to sue.

 Be aware, in order to bring legal action against a government entity or employee, you must provide written notice to that government agency within a limited amount of time.
 In Pennsylvania, for instance, you must do so within six months of the incident.
 This is why it is extremely important to speak with a lawyer who can advise you as to how to proceed and take action on your behalf in a timely manner.